Trontor/OOSD/notes.md

 ### Unboxing

-The process of converting a primitive to its equivalent wrapper class
+The process of converting an instance of a wrapper class to its equivalent primitive type.

 Just remember that primitives types are the OG and you're effectively '**boxing**' it up with OOP classes.